mattjacobs23/transferNLP/README.md

 Please visit [this link](http://ec2-18-216-18-180.us-east-2.compute.amazonaws.com/) to view the final product and try it yourself!

-Simply add any context paragraph you like, ask a question, and get a response from the model.
+Simply add any context paragraph you like, ask a question regarding that paragraph, and press Submit.
+A response from the model will be generated after about 20 seconds.

 # OpenAI Citation